Whole30 Homemade Almond Milk (Paleo + Keto)

-Paleo + Whole30 Homemade Almond Milk – just 2 ingredients!
+Whole30 Homemade Almond Milk recipe – just 2 ingredients!
 Tastes so much better than store bought, and cheaper too!
-Paleo, Whole30, gluten free, grain free, dairy free, vegan.
+Paleo, keto, gluten free, grain free, dairy free, sugar free, clean eating, vegan.

 Now that I’ve made my own almond milk, I will never buy store bought again!

 It tastes so delicious and fresh and smooth.
-When I buy store bought almond milk, I would never dream of drinking it plain.
+When I buy store bought almond milk (that can somehow sit out on the shelf for months at a time?), I would never dream of drinking it plain.
 It has such a thin and watery taste.
 But homemade is such a tasty treat!

 I strain the almond milk in a nut milk bag, essential to separating all the almond pulp from the almond milk.
 And don’t get rid of that almond pulp!
-I use it to make almond pulp crackers (recipe coming next week).
+I use it to make paleo + keto almond pulp crackers, or whole30, paleo + keto almond pulp porridge.

 I store the almond milk in these 1 quart glass bottles.
 It holds all the almond milk this recipe makes, and the glass doesn’t alter the taste at all when it’s being stored in the fridge.

-- 2 cups + 4 cups distilled water, separated
+- 2 cups + 4 cups water, separated (filtered or distilled water is best, but tap water is fine too!)

 - 1 cup raw, organic almonds*